 • Most expensive transfer for couples.
 For groups and families is price competitive

-Shared shuttle transfers exclusive to cruise passengers and provides a convenient door to door service between Heathrow (and central London) and Southampton cruise terminals with a maximum of 4 pick-ups or drops.
+Shared shuttle transfers exclusive to cruise passengers, these provide a convenient door to door service between Heathrow (amd central London) and Southampton cruise terminals with a maximum of 4 pick-ups or drops.

 • Small number of passengers (max 8) results in minimal drops or pick-ups

-• At Heathrow picks up and drops at all main airport hotels.
+• At Heathrow picks up at all main airport hotels.
 On the return journey drop offs are made at terminal buildings too

-Tour and stopover transfers are a variation on the shuttle transfers, but sometimes in larger touring coaches and again exclusive for cruise passengers.
+Tour and stopover transfers are a variation on the shuttle transfers, but are often conducted in larger touring coaches.
+These transfers are also exclusively provided to Southampton cruise passengers.

-• Time efficient and economic world class sightseeing during your Southampton cruise transfer
+• Time efficient and economic way to incorporate world class sightseeing into your Southampton cruise transfer

 National Express coaches are the only direct public transport between Heathrow Airport and Southampton.
-There is no train service.
+There is no train service offering this route.
 The National Express coaches do not visit Southampton cruise terminals, just the coach station in Southampton city centre.

 • Requirement of local cab between Southampton coach station and cruise terminals.
 No stops at hotels